Jeffrey-Yueh/Jeffrey-Yueh/README.md

 ### 🤝 I'm looking to collaborate on
 - Tech projects related to **digital health, mental health, psychology, or user experience research**
 - **AI-driven tools for healthcare innovation**
-- Open-source projects that make measurable social impact
+- Open-source projects that make a measurable social impact

 ### 🆘 I'm looking for help with
 - Refining **hardware prototypes and biometric sensor calibration**